laingdk/Moon/_posts/2017-02-13-information-theory-and-tradeoffs-in-data-disclosure.md

 | 5   | 100 | 83,640 |
 | 6   | ?   | ?      |

-When I do *statistical* inference, I use specific data to make general claims about the patterns that produced them.
+When I do *statistical* inference, I use specific data to make general claims about the patterns that produced those data.
 I'm doing statistics when I say that the sample mean income in this dataset is \$72,418.
-When I do *probabilistic inference*, I use general patterns to predict what is likely to occur when a new, specific data point is revealed.
+When I do *probabilistic* inference, I use general patterns to predict what is likely to occur when a new, specific data point is revealed.
 I'm doing probability when I say that there is a 1% probability that the sixth person makes over \$100,000.

 This just scratches the surface of what I can do.
 The more your data are scattered across the internet, the easier it is to identify you and learn things about you that you might wish to keep private.
 One reason for this is that data tables can be pulled from disparate sources and joined together.
 Perhaps I know that you are person #4 in the above dataset: